pikaju/kosame/README.md

     my_column: smol_str::SmolStr,
 }
 ```

-Note that the specified type must either be declared or `use`d in the scope surrounding the `kosame::table!` call or be an "absolute" path (e.g. `crate::MyType` or `::std::string::String`).
+Note that the specified type must either be declared or `use`d in the scope of the `kosame::table!` call or be a fully qualified path (e.g., `crate::MyType` or `::std::string::String`).

 Aliases and type overrides can be combined as follows: